Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 Where do your customers go when they need a service or a contractor?
 Google.

-The thing to keep in mind with SEO is that it is not a job for amateurs.
+The thing to keep in mind with is that it is not a job for amateurs.
 In the old days, you could merely stuff your website with as many top HVAC keywords as possible.
 The traffic would follow because the algorithms were simple.

 Today, search algorithms are sophisticated.
 In addition to targeting the right keywords, you must also leverage all other online opportunities to attract business to your site.